ledgersmb/LedgerSMB/doc/sources/_README.md

 <<browsers_list>>

-**Note:** Earliest dates and versions come from http://caniuse.com.
-Only the most recent data is available for Mobile browsers other than Safari, because they are pushed out to the devices as soon as they are releases, so the number of devices running old browsers is negligible.**
+**Note**: Earliest dates and versions come from http://caniuse.com.
+Only the most recent data is available for Mobile browsers other than Safari, because they are pushed out to the devices as soon as they are releases, so the number of devices running old browsers is negligible.

 # Quick start